sinusgamma/Forex-News-Trader-Dukascopy-API/README.md

     If true when the first order is filled on one side, every order on the other side is closed.

     boolean manageMoney:
-    If true we need only set the riskPercent, every position will be calculated automatically.
+    If true we need only set the riskPercent, every order amount will be calculated automatically.

     boolean calcAmountWithMaxSpread:
     Determines if we use the max spread when calculating amounts to trade.